ROCE (Return on Capital Employed) Definition

 Both Company A and Company B sell computers.
 Company A represents the Old Factory model; they are a distribution company that sells business to business.
 Company B is the New Factory; they are also a distribution company, but they sell on the Internet via credit card.
 Due to this modern convenience, Company B is able to receive payment within two days instead of the forty-five it takes Company A.

-If you were to just consider EBIT, Company A looks like the better investment at 7% return on sales compared to Company B’s 5%; however, with such a large DSO number, Company A is out $6,000,000 more than Company B at any given time.
+If you were to just consider EBIT, then Company A looks like the better investment at 7% return on sales compared to Company B’s 5%; however, with such a large DSO number, Company A is out $6,000,000 more than Company B at any given time.
 This means Company B needs less capital invested in the company which would result in a higher return on equity (ROE).

 Thirty years ago, a similar scenario played out between IBM (Company A) and Dell (Company B).
 In his college dorm room, Michael Dell started taking credit card sales over the phone and was able to grow a billion dollar company with very little capital.